RongWenYin/improved_blora/README.md

    for layers in layerList:
       genImagesBatch(layers, pipeline, objectNames)
    ```
-   This will generate new images with the content of the first Improved B-LoRAs and the style of the second Improved B-LoRAs.
+   This will generate new images with the style of the Improved B-LoRAs.
-   Note that you need to replace `c` and `s` in the prompt according to the optimization prompt.

 ## License